 Attend a festival

 Sardinia is a land of festivals and events.
 There’s one just about any week, to celebrate pretty much anything.
-From traditional religious festivals in honor of local saints to music or wine and food festivals, there is something for just about anybody and one of the unmissable things to do in Sardinia is joining in the celebrations.
+From traditional religious festivals in honor of local saints to music or wine and food festivals, there is something for just about anybody.

 The most popular local festival is Sant’Efisio, which has been taking place for over 400 years each 1st of May.
 The parade sees representatives of a selection of villages of Sardinia, who walk the 50 km from Cagliari to Pula in traditional clothes to celebrate Sant’Efisio, saint patron of the island.
-Attending is one of the things to do in Sardinia to get a glimpse of the beautiful traditional costumes, and listen to traditional music.
+Attending is a must to get a glimpse of the beautiful traditional costumes, and listen to traditional music.

 The list of other (non-religious festivals) is just as long.
 Autunno in Barbagia is a series of village festivals during which for 28 weekends, starting in September and until mid December, the villages of the Barbagia region celebrate their traditions, culture and food.
 Autunno in Barbagia is a favorite of Sardinians, and attending is one of the things to do in Sardinia in the fall.

 Girotonno takes place every June in San Pietro Island.
-The whole festival is about the fishing and the eating of tuna (eating is one of the things to do in Sardinia), but there’s also lots of music involved.
+The whole festival is about the fishing and the eating of tuna, but there’s also lots of music involved.

-One of the things to do in Sardinia for jazz lovers is attending Time in Jazz, which takes place each August in Berchidda and the surrounding countryside and villages.
+If you are a jazz lover, you can’t miss Time in Jazz, which takes place each August in Berchidda and the surrounding countryside and villages.
 It is a full week of open air concerts in a gorgeous setting; the founder of the festival is Paolo Fresu, world famous Sardinia-born trumpet player.

 Among the things to in Sardinia for wine lovers there’s going to one of the many wine festivals that regularly take place.
 One of them is Calici Sotto Le Stelle, happening each year in August in the lovely setting of Jerzu.